Renmin University of China: Rankings and reputation

-Subject Rankings
+Subject rankings

-According to the latest evaluation by the Chinese ministry of education RUC ranked No.1 among all Chinese Universities for 9 disciplines which include Theoretical economics, Applied economics, Law & Legal studies, Political science, Sociology, Journalism, Statistics, Business management and Public administration.
-RUC is also entitled 25 national key disciplines (ranks No.5 of China), 13 national key research bases of humanities and social sciences (ranks No.1 of China), and 6 national teaching and research bases of fundamental arts disciplines (ranks No.1 of China).
+According to the latest evaluation by the Chinese Ministry of Education RUC ranked No.1 among all Chinese universities for 9 disciplines, which include theoretical economics, applied economics, law and legal studies, political science, sociology, journalism, statistics, business management and public administration.
+RUC is also entitled 25 national key disciplines (ranked number 5 in China), 13 national key research bases of humanities and social sciences (ranked number 1 in China), and 6 national teaching and research bases of fundamental arts disciplines (ranked number 1 in China).
 Renmin has taken a leading position among Chinese universities in the number of social science and arts and humanities-related majors.
-For example, in the 2022 Rankings of Chinese universities by undergraduate majors in 92 professional categories, Renmin had 25 majors ranking #1 nationwide, 48 majors in the top 5 and 57 majors in the top 10.
+For example, in the 2022 rankings of Chinese universities by undergraduate majors in 92 professional categories, Renmin had 25 majors ranked as the best in the country, 48 majors in the top 5, and 57 majors in the top 10.

-According to the 2021 QS World University by Subject, Renmin University was ranked among the top 100 in the world in "Arts and Humanities" & "Social Sciences & Management" related subjects.
-According to the 2021 QS World University by Subject, the university was ranked among the top 40 in the world for Philosophy, top 80 in social sciences and management and top 51 in legal studies and law.
+According to the 2021 QS World University by subject, RUC was ranked among the top 100 in the world in "Arts and Humanities" & "Social Sciences & Management" related subjects.
+According to the 2021 QS World University by subject, the university was ranked among the top 40 in the world for philosophy, top 80 in social sciences and management and top 51 in legal studies and law.

-According to the Financial Times, the Renmin Business School is considered as the top 50 business schools in the world, with its global MBA ranked 38th in the world, Executive MBA ranked 43rd, and its Executive Education ranked 11th in the world (the best in Asia).
+According to the Financial Times, its business school, the Renmin Business School, is one of the top 50 in the world, with its global MBA ranked 38th, Executive MBA ranked 43rd, and its executive education ranked 11th internationally (the best in Asia).

-As of 2022, the U.S. News & World Report ranked Renmin # 5 in China, #12 in Asia and # 83 globally in Economics and Business.
+As of 2025, the U.S. News & World Report ranked Renmin 3rd in China, 4th in Asia, and 17th globally in economics and business.

-As of 2022, According to the Academic Ranking of World Universities, Renmin ranked 35th in the world for Public Administration, 76th globally in Finance, 101st in the world for Economics and Management, and 151st in the world for Statistics, 201st globally in Business Administration, Law, Psychology, Environment and Geography, and 301st in Political Science, Computer Science and Material Science.
+As of 2024, according to the Academic Ranking of World Universities, RUC ranked #9 in the world in "public administration", #31 in "finance", #43 in "Library & Information Science", #51 in "management" & "statistics, and #76 in "business administration" & "economics".